jdefrance7/SeniorDesignProject/AST-CAN485/README.md

    * Default location is in the user's `Documents` folder.

-   * If the Arduino IDE is already downloaded, copy over all but the `Arduino/libraries` folder, whose contents should instead be copied to the corresponding `Arduino/libraries` folder as to not delete other libraries that may be already downloaded.
+   * If the Arduino IDE is already downloaded, copy over all but the `Arduino/libraries` folder, whose contents should instead be copied to the user's corresponding `Arduino/libraries` folder as to not delete other libraries that may be already downloaded.

 3. Use the Arduino IDE Boards Manager to add the AST-CAN485 board to the Arduino IDE.